 Your most important obligation is to serve as advisor to your seminar students for their first two years at Skidmore or until they declare majors.
 In addition, you will have some special responsibilities during orientation period in early September-notably on the day before classes begin, when you will attend a breakfast briefing and then hold both group and individual meetings with your seminar students.
 (The group meeting usually includes a general advising session and a discussion of the summer reading.)
 You and your students will also attend a reception hosted by the President of the College, typically held during the first two weeks of classes.
 In the spring following the Scribner Seminar, new FYE faculty are expected to attend an advising workshop focused on advising issues relevant to rising sophomores.
-We also ask that FYE faculty host at least one group meeting in the spring prior to advising/registration to extend fullus are available to r pizza or other refres shments.
+We also ask that FYE faculty host at least one group meeting in the spring prior to advising/registration to extend the coherence of the seminar and provide advising, mentoring, and/or social support; modest funds are available for pizza or other refreshments.